Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems

 As noted in \cite{AT} and further analysed in \cite{LSAT}, one can additionally vary the number of particles with the levels (see also earlier \cite{BHR} for the case with interaction through common noise).
-If we want to work with two particle systems of size $N_l$ and $N_{l-1}$ on level $l$, where $N_l = \beta N_{l-1}$, for some integer $\beta$ (e.g., $\beta=2$), we split the set of $N_l$ underlying Brownian motions into $\beta$ sets of Brownian motions and simulate independently $\beta$ particle systems each of size $N_{l-1}$.
+If we want to work with two particle systems of size $N_l$ and $N_{l-1}$ on level $l$, where $N_l = \beta N_{l-1}$ for some integer $\beta$ (e.g., $\beta=2$), we split the set of $N_l$ underlying Brownian motions into $\beta$ sets of Brownian motions and simulate independently $\beta$ particle systems each of size $N_{l-1}$.
 Hence, we can define

 Using this definition in conjunction with \eqref{eqn:MLML} gives then a MLMC estimator for $\mathbb{E}[P(X(T))]$ where both the number of particles and number of time-steps vary with the level.
-In \cite[Theorem 6.2]{LSAT}, for the setting without delay and with a constant diffusion coefficient (such that a standard Euler-Maruyama scheme already yields strong convergence of order one; see \cite[Lemma 6.1]{LSAT}), an additive error bound for the variance of the correction terms, of order one with respect to both $M$ (number of time-steps) and $N$, was proven.
+In \cite[Theorem 6.2]{LSAT}, for the setting without delay and with a constant diffusion coefficient (such that a standard Euler--Maruyama scheme already yields strong convergence of order one; see \cite[Lemma 6.1]{LSAT}), an additive error bound for the variance of the correction terms, of order one with respect to both $M$ (number of time-steps) and $N$, was proven.

-Our main result on the strong convergence of the multi-level correction terms using the antithetic Milstein scheme for the delay case complements \cite[Theorem 6.2]{LSAT} in the sense that we prove order one convergence of the variance of the correction terms in the setting with non-constant diffusion term without increasing the computational complexity compared to a standard (tamed) Euler-Maruyama scheme.
-We achieve this through an antithetic approach by avoiding the simulation of the L\'{e}vy areas required for the direct Milstein scheme even for $d=m=1$ in the delay case.
+Our main result on the strong convergence of the multilevel correction terms using the antithetic Milstein scheme for the delay case complements \cite[Theorem 6.2]{LSAT} in the sense that we prove order two convergence of the variance of the correction terms in the setting with non-constant diffusion term without increasing the computational complexity compared to a standard (tamed) Euler--Maruyama scheme.
+We achieve this through an antithetic approach by avoiding the simulation of iterated stochastic integrals required for the direct Milstein scheme even for $d=m=1$ in the delay case.